 International Emmy Awards 2019: Radhika Apte & Karan Johar Dazzle On Red Carpet; No Wins For India

 It was an honour for our Indian celebrities to be present (who were also be nominated) at the most-prestigious awards ceremony - International Emmy Awards 2019, in New York.
-The awards ceremony was held on Monday (Tuesday in India).
-Lust Stories, Sacred Games and The Remix teams made an impressive debut at the awards ceremony.
+The award ceremony was held on Monday (Tuesday in India).
+Lust Stories, Sacred Games and The Remix teams made an impressive debut at the event.
 Radhika Apte, Karan Johar, Zoya Akhtar and Nawazuddin Siddiqui dazzled on the red carpet.
 Read on to know more and also check out their pictures from the red carpet!

 Radhika Apte